jrpool/geezer.pro/README.md

 ### General

-This application is a single-page website portraying a potential consulting business.
+This application is a single-page website portraying an accessibility consulting organization.

 It is created with HTML, CSS, JavaScript, and the [Bootstrap](http://getbootstrap.com) front-end component library.

 ### Origin

 This project originated as a pre-enrollment exercise prescribed by [Learners Guild](https://www.learnersguild.org) and set forth in detail by [Free Code Camp](https://www.freecodecamp.com/challenges/build-a-personal-portfolio-webpage).
 Earlier versions were developed on the [Codepen](http://codepen.io/jpool/pen/jBxeRj) platform.
 Additional development took place during the author’s enrollment at Learners Guild in 2017–2018.
-The most recent revisions have aimed mainly to make the site more concise, responsive, and accessible.
+The most recent revisions have aimed mainly to make the site more concise, responsive, accessible, and informative.

 ### Accessibility